 "Just click on review anyways.
 Or don't.
 It'll go away on its own."

-Google forgives but never-ever does it explain or apologize!
+Google forgives but never-ever does it explain or apologizes!

 Google has received and processed your security review request.
 Google systems indicate that / no longer contains links to harmful sites or downloads.
 The warnings visible to users are being removed from your site.
 This may take a few hours to happen. - soulless Google bot canned message system.

-Within 24 hours of submitting my review it was processed and passed!
-Should we be happy for this?
-That Google has forgiven us over something that Google can’t even prove?
-That we changed nothing except slammed a ‘review’ button?
+Within 24 hours of submitting my review, it was processed and passed!
+Should we be happy about this?
+That Google has forgiven us over something that Google can't even prove?
+That we changed nothing except slammed a 'review' button?
 Was it even necessary to slam that review button or would Google continue to slander my site from users if we had simply ignored it?
-There’s a fine line between willful incompetence and straight up diabolical sabotage.
+There's a fine line between willful incompetence and straight-up diabolical sabotage.
 Google has demonstrated to us over and over again this attitude.
-That us, web designers, are doing something wrong without ever accepting blame themselves.
+That is, web designers, are doing something wrong without ever accepting blame themselves.
 Without being held to the same standards as they hold onto us like with the Google AMP project.

 Do as we say but not as we do!

 Oh by the way.
-At the end Google decides to lecture me that web designer and blogger how to run my site.
+In the end, Google decides to lecture me a web designer and blogger how to run my site.
 By asking us to take a look at rule number 2 and click that blue button to Read Policy.
 Want to know where that goes?

-It 301 redirects to about.google instead of taking you to the policy page of what Google considers acceptable downloads.
-To which about google is more psi-op marketing campaigns of how it failed its mission before it even started.
+It 301 redirects to about. google instead of taking you to the policy page of what Google considers acceptable downloads.
+Google is more psi-op marketing campaigns of how it failed its mission before it even started.

-There is a reason after-all as to why we have a robots.txt file on the base of our homepage.
-That perhaps there’s some things on this site that we don’t want you to organize or catalog!
-To which we know that Google and most other search engines view the robots.txt file as a kind suggestion and not an absolute rule.
+There is a reason after all as to why we have a robots.txt file on the base of our homepage.
+Perhaps there are some things on this site that we don't want you to organize or catalog!
+To we know that Google and most other search engines view the robots.txt file as a kind suggestion and not an absolute rule.
 You are overstepping your authority Google, fuck off.

-Organization of information is handy but how you organize said information determines if what you are doing is altruistic of just flat out evil.
+Organization of information is handy but how you organize said information determines if what you are doing is altruistic or just flat-out evil.
 To which Google IS EVIL.
-They used the policies that made them popular in the early 2000’s like toilet paper now.
+They used the policies that made them popular in the early 2000s like toilet paper now.